bmcgaughey1/HexSampleR/README.md

                                           , perturb = TRUE
                                           , perturbMultiplier = 0.1
                                           )
-#> Warning in proj4string(obj): CRS object has comment, which is lost in output

 ggplot(WASnoCo) +
   ggtitle("Hexagonal Grid of Sample Points With Random Offset") +